Coinbase Review 2025: Still the Best Exchange for Beginners?

 The Beginner-Friendly Approach

-Coinbase offers two interfaces:
+Coinbase offers two trading interfaces:

-- Coinbase (Simple): Perfect for beginners
+- Coinbase (Simple): Perfect for beginners - buy and sell with a few taps

-- Coinbase Pro: More features, lower fees
+- Coinbase Advanced Trade: More features, lower fees (formerly Coinbase Pro)

 Security: Fort Knox of Crypto